WadiiBoulila/Hybrid-Privacy-Preserving-Deep-Learning/README.md

 Hybrid_PPDL has two steps:
 <br />
-The first steps is to generate the public keys based on two different algorithms each one belongs to an approach (PHE and SHE).
+The first steps is to generate the public keys based on two different algorithms each one belongs to an approach (PHE and SHE): the first key (PHE: k1) is gererated using two large prime(p and q) and the second key(SHE: k2) is generated using _lambda.
 <br />
 The second steps is to generate an encrypted value.